openlmi/openlmi-doc/doc/openlmi-providers/software/usage.rst

     * ``ftp``
     * ``file``

-In the last cast, the file must be located on the remote system hosting the *CIMOM*.
+In the last case, the file must be located on the managed system.

 .. seealso::
     :ref:`InstallFromURI()<LMI-SoftwareInstallationService-InstallFromURI>`